 What you can do to help?

 At Qt we think we’ve found a way to help.
-Our unique range of Internal Cosmetics are made from all-natural ingredients designed to help strengthen bones and joints.
+Our unique range of Internal Cosmetics are made from active ingredients designed to help strengthen bones and joints.
 Here’s what Qt products can do for you:

-Help to maintain bone strength
+Help to maintain bone strength:

 - Collagen adds the flexibility to our bones that enables them to absorb normal wear and tear without breaking.
 Our products contain high quality marine and bovine hydrolysed collagen.

-Aid joint movement
+Aid joint movement:

 - Collagen has a jelly-like texture that covers the bones, helping them to move easily.